reifyhealth/lein-git-down/README.md

 - tools.deps `deps.edn`

 When a manifest is available, it allows the plugin to resolve the repository's transitive dependencies.
 If a target repository does not have one of the above manifests available, then it will be provided as a standalone project without any transitive dependencies.

+The plugin does support a dependency's git transitive dependencies as well if they are specified in either a Leiningen `project.clj` (from a project that also uses this plugin) or a tools.deps `deps.edn`.

 ### Private Repositories (SSH Authentication)